tnaia/curse-turing/README.md

 Turing curses!
 ==============

+One night, having a good time with friends, suddenly, I have a bright idea.

-My friends, there is this wonderful thing I had tons of fun with.
+"My friends, there is this wonderful thing I had tons of fun with!
 It is called *turing machine*.
 There are interpreters for it online, I am sure.
-Let me just show you how this work, it will be enlightening, and you will have yet another story of your exotic fun with geeks.
+Let me just show you how this work, it will be enlightening, and you will have yet another story of your exotic fun with geeks..."

 What, these interpreters are provided in _binary_ format, and ony under demand?
 Thes others have to be used online, and gosh what creepy design!